Epidural Injections

 Inflammation within the spinal column often occurs due to a process called spinal stenosis which is a narrowing of the passage where your spinal cord resides.
 This can happen for various reasons such as disc herniations, bone spurs, thickening of spine ligaments, joint cysts, or abnormal vertebrae alignment (slipped discs).

-The epidural space where the injection is composed of fat which both surrounds and cushions your spinal cord and its nerve branches.
+The epidural space where the injection is applied is composed of fat which both surrounds and cushions your spinal cord and its nerve branches.
 We use a needle to deliver potent steroids that will reduce the inflammation resulting in diminished pain and improved function.
 While the steroids will interrupt the inflammatory cycle, they will not cure the underlying problem.
 However, the relief in pain will allow you time to make lifestyle adjustments and pursue things such as physical therapy or chiropractic that will improve your body’s strength and enable you to compensate for the condition.

 Interlaminar ESI's